-As you will be aware, new lockdown restrictions come into place on Thursday 5th November, for a period of at least four weeks.
+As you will be aware, new lockdown restrictions come into place 5th January 2021, for a period of at least six weeks.
 While the restrictions appear to be less stringent than in March the changes do affect the church and our ability to meet together for public worship.

 I understand the disappointment and frustration this causes, I feel the same.
 However, I don’t have access to the same information that those advising the Government do and so have to trust that they are giving wise counsel and these latest restrictions, while annoying, are for the greater good.

-In the meantime, in person worship has been suspended at St Columba until at least the 2nd December.
+In the meantime, in person worship has been suspended at St Columba until at least the 24th January.
 We can still worship at home, united in the Spirit, in the presence of God who is everywhere.
-We can use the worship booklet or connect to other services offered online, the TV or radio.
-The next worship booklet will be out in time for the first Sunday of Advent.
+We can use the worship booklet or from the 17th January connect with us online via a zoom link, so please email and ask for a password link.

-The planned Advent Bible Study will continue as it was to be all on Zoom.
-Remember to let me know if you are interested so I can send you the study materials and zoom links ahead of time.
+When we make our service available on Zoom.
+Remember to let me know if you are interested so I can send you the zoom links ahead of time.
 You can join using your computer or you can join using your telephone, both work equally well and everyone is welcome.

 I will continue to hold you in prayer.
 If you need help during this time please contact myself or an Elder and we will try our best to support you.
 My contact details are below.
 We will keep you informed via the weekly notice sheet.

 Take care, stay safe and God bless.

 In the beginning when God created the heavens and the earth, 2 the earth was a formless void and darkness covered the face of the deep, while a wind from God swept over the face of the waters.
 3 Then God said, ‘Let there be light’; and there was light.
 4 And God saw that the light was good; and God separated the light from the darkness.
 5 God called the light Day, and the darkness he called Night.
 And there was evening and there was morning, the first day.